xaaha/tldrnotes/content/connect_multiple_gh.md

 7. Optional But Recommended: Configuring Git User Information Per Repository

 You may also want to set different Git user information (name and email) for each account.
+This tells github, which account pushed to the repo.
 You can do this on a per-repository basis by navigating to the repository and setting the user details:

 ```bash
 cd path/to/repo